Colette of Corbie: Helping a mother in childbirth

 While traveling to Nice to meet Pope Benedict, Colette stayed at the home of a friend.
 His wife was in labor at that time with their third child, and was having major difficulties in the childbirth, leaving her in danger of death.
 Colette immediately went to the local church to pray for her.

 The mother gave birth successfully and survived the ordeal.
 She credited Colette's prayers for this.
 The child born, a girl named Petronilla, later entered a monastery founded by Colette.
 She would become Colette's secretary and biographer.

 Saving a sick child

 After the pope had authorized Colette to establish a regimen of strict poverty in the Poor Clare monasteries of France, she started with that of Besançon.
 The local populace was suspicious of her reform, with its total reliance on them for the sustenance of the monastery.
 One incident helped turn this around.

-According to some sources, a local peasant woman gave birth to a stillborn child.
-In desperation, out of fear for the child's soul, the father took the baby to the local parish priest for baptism.
-Seeing that the child was already dead, the priest refused to baptize the body.
-When the man became insistent, out of frustration, the priest told him to go to the nuns, which he did immediately.
-When he arrived at the monastery, Mother Colette was made aware of his situation by the portress.
-Her response was to take off the veil given to her by the Pope, when he gave her the habit of the Second Order, and told the portress to have the father wrap the child's body in it and for him to return to the priest.
-By the time he arrived at the parish church with his small bundle, the child was conscious and crying.
-The priest immediately baptized the baby.
+On another occasion, she revived a stillborn child, taking off the veil given to her by the Pope, when he gave her the habit of the Second Order, and wrapping the child's body in it.